PaoloMazzon/Octarine/README.md

  + Incredibly simple API

 ## Example
-This example program displays a rotating rectangle, where the rectangle will be drawn at an uncapped, interpolated framerate but the `update` function will only update 30 times a second.
+This example program displays a rectangle going in circles, where the rectangle will be drawn at an uncapped, interpolated framerate but the `update` function will only update 30 times a second.
 To see the difference, draw another rectangle near the original one without interpolation and you will see the difference clear as day.